Bound leaves up, with page slotted in (8)

 (strapping is a kind of binding)

-'up with page slotted in' is the subsidiary indication.
+'up with page slotted in' is the wordplay.

-'up' is a reversal indicator (in down clue: letters go upwards).
+'up' shows that the letters should be reversed in order (in down clue: letters go upwards).

 'page' becomes 'p'.

-'slotted in' becomes 'departs' (I can't justify this - if you can you should give a lot more credence to this answer).
+'slotted in' becomes 'departs' (I can't explain this - if you can you should believe this answer much more).

 'leaves' is the link.